-Considering that Jarvis is a machine, it’s really impressive what it can do.
+Considering that Jasper is a machine, it’s really impressive what it can do.
 The main advantages of this tool are 1) speed and 2) idea generation.
 If you’re a confident writer, you’ll often shake your head at the output, but you’ll be able to fix it quickly.
 For non-writers, it comes with editing tools that can help to refine the content.

 The cons are the unreliable nature and potentially biased content it happily spits out.
 Without a human to fact check and tweak the copy, it can easily turn into a content disaster area.

 My conclusion is that at the time of writing this: GPT-3-based tools can be beneficial when used by a human who knows what they’re doing.
 Just remember that it takes a while to get used to how it works and what it can do for you.

 One last thing, just for fun.
 We asked Jasper what it thinks about the term ‘bip bop’ when referring to how robots speak.
 Here’s what it had to say:

 6 AI writing tools to help create great (human) content (article)

 What is conversation design? (article)